bluejv7/AAU-Projects/GAM 215/Marble Dungeon/README.md

 1. My level demonstrates some of the gameplay that will be available for the final project (incomplete)
 2. Made use of at least one array (pooling)
 3. Used a loop to instantiate the pool
-4. Used animations for the ninja and made the EnemyController.cs script update animations based on when it attacks
+4. Used animations for the player and had `PlayerAnimatorController` handle the variables that trigger animation states changing
+5. Imported 6 sound files
+  * 5 of them are activated by events through scripting (player damage, enemy damage, enemy attack, bullet firing, and winning the game)
+  * 1 is done through just playing it on an audio source component (doesn't count towards required 4 sound files)

 ## Miscellaneous